elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/026-structural-design-patterns.md

 Increasingly, Rubyists are finding this pattern to be useful in other settings as well.
 In particular, things like Intridea's [multi_json](https://github.com/intridea/multi_json) gem allow libraries and applications to be built against an abstract interface rather than requiring some particular JSON library that might conflict with other dependencies.
 Inspired by the ideas behind multi_json, a Mendicant University student (Mitko Kostov) built a similar adapter library for Markdown processors called [Marky](https://github.com/mytrile/marky).
 The base implementation is very simple, and gives us a good opportunity to look at one way to implement an Adapter in Ruby from the ground up.

-The basic idea is that we want to be able to use a common interface while easily configuring which backend is used under the hood.
-The following example shows how Marky might be used.
+The basic idea is that we want to be able to use a common interface while easily configuring which backend is used.
+The following example shows how Marky might be used:

 ```ruby
 # using RDiscount as a backend